nfginola/VkPlayground/README.md

 - Have proper image layout transitions for texture creation and WSI sync.
 - Enable alpha-to-coverage to use opacity masks.
 - Multiple meshes in a single buffer, accessed and rendered through vertex offsets.
-- ImGui hook
+- Hook ImGui to Vulkan and GLFW
+- Inteface with Vulkan-Memory-Allocator for Buffer/Texture primitive creation/destruction

 Basic tech implemented in this application:
 - Assimp model loading (With diffuse, opacity, specular and normal textures supported)
-- Phong Lighting (Blinn Phong specular)
+- Phong Lighting (with Blinn Phong specular)
-- Directional Light
+- Directional Light (not in any screenshots)
 - Spotlight
 - Point Light
 - Normal mapping